 Can’t Log In to Windows After Not Using It for a While?

 If you’ve turned on your PC after weeks or even months and suddenly can’t log in, you’re not alone.
-Many users encounter this issue after leaving their computers idle for a long time.
-The good news?
-It’s often fixable without needing to reset everything.
+Many users run into this problem after leaving a computer idle for a long time.
+The good news: in most cases, it’s fixable without wiping everything or buying a new PC.

 Why This Happens

-Windows login failures after long inactivity may happen due to:
+Windows login failures after long inactivity can be caused by several factors, including:

-・The device is offline and cannot verify your Microsoft account.
+- The device is offline and can’t verify your Microsoft account.

-・Windows updates or file corruption occurred during dormancy.
+- Windows updates or file corruption occurred while the PC was unused.

 Step-by-Step Fixes